Guide to the Renault Zoe

 You can book a service online.
 Some have reported cheaper pricing when booking online via Renault rather than telephoning the local dealer direct.

-The manufacturer's warranty on a Zoe is 4 years from date of first registration.
-This covers unlimited mileage during the first 2 years, followed by a further 2 years limited to a total of 100,000 miles.
-However, the electric powertrain is warrantied for 5 years/100,000 miles.
+For all Zoe's registered up to 31/01/2018, the manufacturer's warranty was 4 years on the car and 5 years on the EV powertain.
+The warranty covered unlimited mileage during the first 2 years, followed by a further 2 years limited to a total of 100,000 miles.
+The electric powertrain is warrantied for 5 years/100,000 miles.
 The powertrain consists of the electric motor, reduction gear, charger, EVC controller, inverter, DCDC converter & high voltage cables between these components.
 Full details can be found here.

 Extending the warranty up to 10 years